Guaranteed Nonconvex Low-Rank Tensor Estimation via Scaled Gradient Descent: Introduction

-where $\bcR^H$ denotes the conjugate transpose of $\bcR$ (see Definition~\ref{def:conjtrans}).
-Despite the nonconvexity of the objective function, a simple yet approach is to update the tensor factors via gradient descent.
-While remarkable progress has been made in recent years in the matrix setting \cite{ChiLC.TSP2019}, this line of research still remains relatively unexplored for the tensor setting, especially when it comes to provable sample and computational guarantees.
+where $\bcR^H$ denotes the conjugate transpose of $\bcR$ (see Definition~\ref{def:conjtrans}) and we use the vector $\ell_2$ norm to quantify the error.
+Despite the nonconvexity of the objective function, a simple and intuitive approach is to update the tensor factors via gradient descent.
+While remarkable progress has been made in recent years in the matrix setting \citep{ChiLC.TSP2019}, this line of research still remains relatively unexplored for the tensor setting, especially when it comes to provable sample and computational guarantees.

-Motivated by the recent success of scaled gradient descent (ScaledGD) \cite{TongMC.TSP2021,TongMC.JMLR2021,TongMC.JMLR2022,DongTMC.IMA2023} for accelerating ill-conditioned low-rank estimation, we propose to update the tensor factors iteratively along the scaled gradient directions:
+Motivated by the recent success of scaled gradient descent (ScaledGD) \citep{TongMC.TSP2021,TongMC.JMLR2021,TongMC.JMLR2022,DongTMC.IMA2023} for accelerating ill-conditioned low-rank estimation, we propose to update the tensor factors iteratively along the scaled gradient directions:

 where $\eta > 0$ is the learning rate and $\nabla_{\bcL} f(\bcL_t, \bcR_t)$ (resp., $\nabla_{\bcR} f(\bcL_t, \bcR_t)$) denotes the gradient of $f$ with respect to $\bcL_t$ (resp., $\bcR_t$) at the $t$-th iteration.
 Compared with vanilla gradient descent, our method scales or preconditions the search directions of $\bcL_t$ and $\bcR_t$ in \eqref{eqn:scaledGD} by $(\bcR_t^H \ast_{\bPhi} \bcR_t)^{-1}$ and $(\bcL_t^H \ast_{\bPhi} \bcL_t)^{-1}$, respectively.
 With the preconditioners, ScaledGD updates the tensor factors with better search directions and larger step sizes.
 As the preconditioners are computed by inverting two $r \times r \times n_3$ tensors, whose size is much smaller than the dimension of the tensor factors, each iteration of ScaledGD only adds minimal overhead to the gradient computation, while maintaining a linear rate of convergence regardless of the condition number.